openvinotoolkit/open_model_zoo/demos/text_detection_demo/README.md

     -max_rect_num "<value>"      Optional.
 Maximum number of rectangles to recognize.
 If it is negative, number of rectangles to recognize is not limited.
     -d_td "<device>"             Optional.
 Specify the target device for the Text Detection model to infer on (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 By default, it is CPU.
     -d_tr "<device>"             Optional.
 Specify the target device for the Text Recognition model to infer on (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 By default, it is CPU.
-    -l "<absolute_path>"         Optional.
-Absolute path to a shared library with the CPU kernels implementation for custom layers.
-    -c "<absolute_path>"         Optional.
-Absolute path to the GPU kernels implementation for custom layers.
     -no_show                     Optional.
 If it is true, then detected text will not be shown on image frame.
 By default, it is false.
     -r                           Optional.
 Output Inference results as raw values.
     -u                           Optional.
 List of monitors to show initially.